parallelworks/test-workflow-action/README.md

           workflow-name: 'singlecluster_parsl_demo'
           workflow-parameters: '{"name": "PW_USER"}'
 ```

+The last five lines of this example of `.github/workflows/main.yaml` are the 5 essential inputs to running any
+PW workflow via the PW API.
+These inputs will vary depending on the host (e.g. `cloud.parallel.works`), the user's
+credentials (API key and username), the resource to run the workflow on, and the workflow itself (`workflow-name`
+and `workflow-parameters`); as such all 5 of these lines need to be specific to a particular workflow and are
+defined in the **workflow repository** and not in the "action repository" (here).

 ### Notes:
 The workflow-parameters can be downloaded from the input form in PW as shown in the screenshot below: